elisa-tech/wg-aerospace/meeting-minutes/ELISA-AeroWG-Meeting-20230301.md

 * Compare/contrast Linux approach to COTS avionics OS offerings
 * Terminology of partitions and ARINC 653 – do we see Linux as the partitioning environment itself or does it become a host OS within a partition?
 * The link between Linux support on top of architecture (especially the newest ones, such as RISC-V)
+* Support of mixed criticality for aerospace applications

 # Closing